Stephanevg/PSHTML/PITCHME.md

 ```

 ---

-The header / footer of your page is always identical?

-Use `includes` to include code in specific places
+Use `includes` to reuse specific chunks of code in different places

 ```powershell
 html{